derpx06/TermiCool/README.md

 ```

-If you want to load the system default
+If you want to load the system default of the OS
 ```shell
 cp /etc/skel/.bashrc ~/
 ```